 11g Release 2 (11.2)

-Note:To use the features described in this chapter, you must understand the main concepts and techniques explained in the documentation for Oracle Data Mining, a component of the Oracle Advanced Analytics Option.
+Note:To use the features described in this chapter, you must understand the main concepts and techniques explained in the Oracle Data Mining documentation.

 For reference information about spatial analysis and mining functions and procedures in the SDO_SAM package, see Chapter 29.

 Note:SDO_SAM subprograms are supported for two-dimensional geometries only.
 They are not supported for three-dimensional geometries.